strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 #####Install `loopback-connector-mysql`

-Change to the auth server dir and install `loopback-connector-mongodb`:
+Change to the auth server dir and install `loopback-connector-mysql`:

 ```
 cd auth-server